WeiBridged/NodeGoerliMerge/README.md

 ## Client diversity

-Running different CL and EL also helps decentrzlie the network.
+Running different CL and EL also helps decentralize the network.

 https://clientdiversity.org/